-HIE and Scottish Enterprise have secured 13 places on the EDP 2018 course for the most ambitious Scottish entrepreneurs which will be available on a competitive basis.
-The successful companies will travel to Boston for a 10 day visit in January 2018 to take part on the course and a wraparound programme of visits and events in and around MIT to make valuable connections in the Boston ecosystem and expand their global network.
+Each year HIE secures a number of places on the EDP course for the most ambitious entrepreneurs in the Highlands and Islands.
+These places are available on a competitive basis.
+The successful companies will travel to Boston for a 10 day visit in January to take part on the course.
+There will also be a wraparound programme of visits and events in and around MIT to make valuable connections in the Boston ecosystem.

 The course introduces participants to MIT’s vibrant entrepreneurial culture; world class commercialisation and technology transfer system and connects participants to a global entrepreneurial network.
 Participants learn how to break down the elements of successful business growth into a step by step process and how this formula for success can be applied to their own business or organisation.

-The EDP covers topics such as: creating and capturing value; entrepreneurial marketing; customer personas; how to select and deselect markets through evaluating market opportunity; how to finance an entrepreneurial company; successful pitching and selling strategies; innovative product development and developing unique selling propositions (USPs).
-Through a combination of high impact interactive teaching, company meetings, team assignments, pitching practice, listening to world renowned guest speakers and visiting simulation laboratories, participants are immersed in MIT’s entrepreneurial culture, exposed to the greater Boston business ecosystem and learn what they need to know in order to accelerate their business growth strategies back in their home environment.
+The EDP covers topics such as creating and capturing value, entrepreneurial marketing, customer personas, how to select and deselect markets through evaluating market opportunity, how to finance an entrepreneurial company, successful pitching and selling strategies, innovative product development and developing unique selling propositions (USPs).
+Through a combination of high impact interactive teaching, company meetings, team assignments, pitching practice, listening to world renowned guest speakers and visiting simulation laboratories, participants are immersed in MIT’s entrepreneurial culture.
+They are exposed to the greater Boston business ecosystem and learn what they need to know in order to accelerate their business growth strategies.

 More information about the MIT EDP is available on the MIT website >

-The EDP course is taught over an extremely intensive week.
-In order to help the cohort of Scottish companies gain the most value from the visit to North America, there will be a number of additional events organised by Highlands and Islands Enterprise and Scottish Enterprise for participants outside of the MIT programme to expand their network and understanding of business in the USA.
+The MIT EDP course is taught over an extremely intensive week.
+In order to help the cohort of companies from the Highlands and Islands gain the most value from the visit to North America, there will be a number of additional events organised by Highlands and Islands Enterprise for participants outside of the MIT EDP programme to expand their network and understanding of business in the USA.

-Individuals are also encouraged to consider extending their visit and setting up targeted meetings with relevant businesses, customers, investors or partners.
-This can be facilitated with the support of Highlands and Islands Enterprise, Scottish Enterprise and Scottish Development International (SDI).
+Individuals are also encouraged to consider extending their visit and set up targeted meetings with relevant businesses, customers, investors or partners.
+This can be facilitated with the support of Highlands and Islands Enterprise.

-The EDP course fee is $11,400 per person.
+The MIT EDP course fee is in the region of $11,400 per person.
 The financial value of the prize is approximately £10,000.
-This includes: the course fee, return travel from Aberdeen, Edinburgh or Glasgow to Boston, accommodation during the 10 day visit and sponsored networking dinners with the Scottish cohort.
-Added value from attending through a place sponsored by Highlands and Islands Enterprise or Scottish Enterprise comes from the additional networking meetings arranged with the wider business network in Boston.
-This may include meetings organised with GlobalScots, UKTI, the MIT faculty and researchers and the EDP alumni cohort.
+This includes the course fee, return travel from Inverness or any other Scottish airport to Boston, accommodation during the 10 day visit and sponsored networking dinners with the cohort.
+Added value from attending through a place sponsored by Highlands and Islands Enterprise comes from the additional networking meetings arranged with the wider business network in Boston.
+This may include meetings organised with GlobalScots, UKTI, the MIT faculty and researchers and the MIT EDP alumni cohort.